Antonyeaster/brick-connect-react/DEPLOYMENT.md

 Add a 'Procfile' at the root of the project with the following web command: `web: serve -s build`

+### Forking the GitHub Repository

+* Go to the GitHub repository
+* Click the 'Fork' button in the top right corner
+* This will create a copy of the repository in your own GitHub account

+### Making a Local Clone

+* Go to the GitHub repository
+* Click the 'Code' button above the list of files
+* Click the HTTPS button to clone with HTTPS and copy the link
+* Open to command line interface on your local computer
+* Change the current working directory to the one where you want the cloned directory
+* Type git clone and paste in the URL
+* Press enter to create your local clone

 **[Back to Readme](README.md)**